Hungry Healthy Happy

 Leftover Turkey Salad

-• A plate with salad surrounded by watermelon slices
+• A plate of kale, watermelon and feta salad surrounded by watermelon slices.

 Kale, Watermelon and Feta Salad

-• Easy pear salad on a plate next to a blue towel
+• Easy pear salad on a plate next to a blue towel.

 Easy Pear Salad